 Notice of termination and redundancy pay

-It is critical that you know about your employment rights.
-For whatever job you do, you should be paid a decent salary.
-So always be aware of employers who ask you to work for unpaid job positions or who insist on paying “cash on hand.”
+You must know about your employment rights.
+For whatever job you do, you should receive a decent salary.
+So always be aware of employers who ask you to work for unpaid positions or insist on paying "cash on hand."

 You should also carefully read the employment contracts you sign and familiarize yourself with the pay and conditions for your field of work.
 For more information, visit the Fair Work Ombudsman website.

-Furthermore, to make the employment process easy, you should open a bank account in Australia so that all your earnings get deposited there.
-Additionally, you need to apply for the TFN (Tax File Number) to not get taxed at a high rate.
+Furthermore, to make the employment process easy, you should open a bank account in Australia to deposit all your earnings.
+Additionally, you must apply for the TFN (Tax File Number) to avoid getting taxed at the highest rate.
 In most situations, the employer provides a TFN declaration form, but you can also get one online.

-It would be best if you had a resume before you start looking for part-time jobs that pay well.
+Have a resume before looking for part-time jobs that pay well.
 Make sure your resume has everything that qualifies you for the desired post.
 It should explain why you are a good fit for the position and should list your interests, skills, education, and previous employment experience.

-It is also vital that your resume has no errors, so you might want to seek help from someone (preferably an English speaker) to check it before you start looking for part-time employment opportunities.
+It is also vital that your resume has no errors.
+You should seek help from someone (preferably an English speaker) to check it before you start looking for part-time employment opportunities.
 Several institutions in Australia offer career advice, helping you with formatting and writing a professional resume.

-Furthermore, make sure you have copies of important documents such as educational certifications as Australian employers may request them.
+Furthermore, ensure you have copies of essential documents, such as educational certifications, as Australian employers may request.

 Once your resume is ready, it's time to look for a part-time job.
 Here's how you can find work in Australia: